 Summary: Overcoming defeat with victory speaks about how we can overcome our defeats and push on to victory based on Joshua 7 and 8.
 Reason for failure.
 The effects of sin.
 The remedy for sin.
 Result of overcoming sin is victory.

-Introduction: Have you ever been defeated at something?
-I was watching the football world cup match between Germany and South Korea.
+Introduction: I was watching the football world cup match between Germany and South Korea.
 South Korea are already in the bottom of the chart and Germany had to win to advance.
 During the 6 minutes extra time, Korea scored twice and the Germans were shattered.

 Failure hurts.
 To put it mildly, it’s a painful experience, one that many of us work tirelessly to avoid.
 Often, its effects can be long-lasting, leaving a mark in our minds, and creating a mental hurdle that can be difficult to overcome in later years.